Q: What are my options for recertification?

 A: You have two options for renewal.

-Option One is to recertify by meeting minimum clinical practice hours and continuing education (CE) requirements in the certification role and population at the advanced level within the current 5-year period of certification.
+Option One is to recertify by meeting minimum direct clinical practice hours and continuing education (CE) requirements in the certification role and population at the advanced level within the current 5-year period of certification.

 Option Two is to recertify by taking and passing the appropriate certification examination before expiration of the current certification.
 Due to retirement of the examinations, this option is no longer available for ANP or GNP certificants.